-If you think the V6 is a beast of a cordless vacuum then you haven’t seen anything just yet.
+If you think the Dyson V6 is a beast then wait till you see this cordless vacuum.

 Two notable improvements are tweaks with the dirt bin and max button designs.

-One common complaint by consumers with the V6 is how statically charged debris like hair and dust get wedged in between the filter and other shell.
+The biggest complaint against the V6 was the bin design.
+Statically charge dirt like hair and dust get stuck between the filter and outer shell.